 How we can help

 The rules for the cash basis for the self-employed can be complex.
-If your business is in the Warwickshire area we can help by looking at whether this is an appropriate option for your business.
+If your business is in the Leicestershire area we can help by looking at whether this is an appropriate option for your business.
 Please do contact us at Select Accountants Ltd if you would like further advice.